Make a Enquiry

 • Larkya La Pass: Crossing the Larkya La Pass is a major highlight of the trek.
 The panoramic views from the pass include several snow-capped peaks, making the effort worthwhile.

-For a popular off-the-beaten-path trek in Nepal, we have the Manaslu Circuit Trek for you.
-Named after Mount Manaslu, the eighth-highest peak globally, this trail offers adventurers a rare opportunity to explore a less-trodden path.
-The trek is 180 km in length and takes around 13–17 days to complete, depending on the itinerary.
+For a very popular less crowded trek in Nepal, we have the Manaslu Circuit Trek for you.
+This trek is named after Mount Manaslu.
+It is the eighth-highest peak globally.
+This trek provides trekkers with a rare opportunity to explore a less-trodden path.
+The trek is 180 km in length and takes around 13–17 days to complete, depending on the itinerary chosen.

-The trek takes you along the historic salt trading route next to the Buri Gandaki River.
-You will walk on steep mule tracks carved into cliffs, cross long metal suspension bridges, and pass through forests of oak and rhododendron—so beautiful that one may pause a little.
-Along the way, you will encounter charming ethnic villages, lush green hills, stunning glaciers, and the breathtaking Larkya La pass, which is the highest point of the trek.
+The trek takes you along the historic salt trading route beside the Buri Gandaki River, with steep mule tracks carved into cliffs.
+You’ll cross impressive metal suspension bridges and pass through breathtaking forests of oak and rhododendron—so enchanting you may find yourself pausing just to admire the beauty.
+Along the way, you’ll encounter charming ethnic villages, lush green hills, striking glaciers, and the magnificent Larkya La Pass, the highest point of the trek, making it a truly unforgettable experience.

 Permits and Regulations for the Manaslu Circuit Trek